-We have audited the accompanying statements of financial condition, including the trust portfolio on pages A-6 through A-7 and A-13 through A-14 of SmartTrust 582 (the "Trust") as of August 26, 2022, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of August 26, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of financial condition, including the trust portfolio on pages A-7 through A-8, A-12 through A-13, A-18 through A-19, and A-25 through A-26 of SmartTrust 560 (the "Trust") as of January 19, 2022, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of January 19, 2022, in conformity with accounting principles generally accepted in the United States of America.